pjfanning/akka-http-session/README.md

 Sessions can be stored on the server, either in-memory or in a database, with the session `id` sent to the client, or entirely on the client in a serialized format.
-The former approach requires sticky sessions or additional shared storage, while using the latter (which is supported by this library) sessions can be easily deserialized on any server.
+The former approach requires sticky sessions or additional shared storage, while usingValue the latter (which is supported by this library) sessions can be easily deserialized on any server.

 A session is a string token which is sent to the client and should be sent back to the server on every request.

-To prevent forging, serialized session data is **signed** using a server secret.
+To prevent forging, serialized session data is **signed** usingValue a server secret.
 The signature is appended to the session data that is sent to the client, and verified when the session token is received back.

 ## `pekko-http-session` features